-No. How a state handles property and debt division in a divorce depends on whether it’s an “equitable distribution” state or a “community property” state.
-Equitable distribution states divide property and debt based on what a judge determines is fair under the circumstances of each case. (“Fair” doesn’t always mean “equal”.)
-Community property states, on the other hand, aim toward a straight 50-50 split of property and debts.
+No. How a state handles property and debt division in a divorce depends largely on whether it's an "equitable distribution" state or a "community property" state.
+Equitable distribution states divide property and debt based on what a judge determines is fair under the circumstances of each case. ("Fair" doesn't always mean "equal".)
+Community property states, on the other hand, usually aim toward a straight 50-50 split of property and debts.

 That said, you must remember that each state has its own divorce laws.
 So the law in one equitable distribution state might vary somewhat from the law in another.
 The same goes for community property states.

 As a general rule, in equitable distribution states (like New Jersey) both spouses are responsible for debt that either spouse incurred during the marriage (often referred to as "marital" debt).

 Spouses can also have "separate" debt.
 This usually refers to obligations that arose prior to the marriage, and these would continue to be the sole responsibility of the spouse who initially incurred them.

 But be aware that sometimes couples use marital assets (like a joint bank account) to pay for one spouse's separate debt.
 This can cause problems in the divorce, because spouses who didn't incur the original debt might now seek reimbursement for their share of the marital assets used to pay that debt.
 Whether or not that argument succeeds would depend on the circumstances of each case, as well as the particular state's divorce laws.

 Some states also characterize a debt as separate if the spouse took on the debt after the couple separated.
 But what counts as a separation might vary from state to state.